 This solution reuses the NSSAA procedure and adapts it to authenticate and authorize a user identifier with few changes highlighted as follows:

-UE: includes the user identifier in the registration request.
+- UE: includes the user identifier in the registration request.

-AMF: triggers the user identifier authentication procedure, e.g., based on subscription information at UDM
+- AMF: triggers the user identifier authentication procedure, e.g., based on subscription information at UDM

-AAA: exchanges messages with the UE assisted by the AMF to authenticate and authorize the user identifier.
+- AAA: exchanges messages with the UE assisted by the AMF to authenticate and authorize the user identifier.

 This solution does not address an interface between the user and the UE’s NAS signaling.
 The interface, including the interactions, between the user and the UE is not in scope of 3GPP.